Spider-Admin/Spider/README.md

 - spider-clean.properties = Settings file for Clean-Spider
 - spider-sfw.properties = Settings file for Gentle Weaver

-Spider always uses the settings file `spider.properties', so you have to rename the files for the usage in Clean-Spider.
+Spider always uses the settings file `spider.properties`, so you have to rename the files for the usage in Clean-Spider and Gentle Weaver.

 ## Tasks